-- A batted ball hitting or bounding over the white portion is declared fair and a batted ball hitting or bounding over the colored portion is declared foul. - Whenever a play is being made on the batter-runner, the defense must use the white portion and the batter-runner some portion of the colored portion.
-If the ball is overthrown, the batter/runner may use the white portion of the bag to avoid contact or collision.
+- 1. A batted ball hitting or bounding over the white portion is declared fair and a batted ball hitting or bounding over the colored portion is declared foul. - 2.
+Whenever a play is being made on the batter-runner, the defense must use the white portion and the batter-runner some portion of the colored portion.
+EXCEPTION: On any force out attempt from the foul side of first base, such as on an errant throw or deflected ball, the defense and batter-runner may use either portion of the double base.
 On extra base hits or balls hit to the outfield when there is no play being made at the double base, the runner may touch the white or colored portion.
 (See §8.4(1)) - 3.
 Should the batter-runner round the base on a hit to the infield or the outfield, he may return to either portion. - 4.
 Once the batter-runner reaches first base, the double base shall be treated as one base and the fielder or runner may use either portion. - D. A commitment line, a strike zone mat, and runner's lines, as set forth in the Field Dimension Diagrams are the equipment and markings that shall be added to the standard playing field.
-(See pages 82-85)
+(See pages 84-87)